libra/website/docs/libra-protocol.md

 ### Ledger State

 The **ledger state**, or global state of the Libra Blockchain, is comprised of the state of all accounts in the blockchain.
-The state of each account is comprised of both code and data.
-Each validator must know the global state of the latest version to execute transactions.
-See [versioned database](reference/glossary#versioned-database).
+We mentioned earlier in this document that "state" represents the current snapshot of data on the chain.
+Each validator must know the global state of the latest version of the distributed database, to execute transactions.
+See [versioned database](#versioned-database).

 ## Versioned Database